This website uses cookies to help improve your user experience

 Media content distributors may find it lucrative to support streaming apps for these low-end devices, recognizing a significant portion of their audience may still utilize them.
 Adapting Smart TV applications to work seamlessly on these legacy systems can widen their reach and enhance accessibility, ensuring that even those with slightly outdated tech can dive into a world of entertainment.

-As the industry giant Samsung continues to dominate with its Tizen OS, the call for inclusive streaming solutions that cater to a myriad of devices grows louder.
+As the industry giant Samsung continues to dominate with its Tizen OS3, the call for inclusive streaming solutions that cater to a myriad of devices grows louder.
 Embracing this challenge not only fosters greater viewer satisfaction but also positions brands as forward-thinking allies in the ever-evolving realm of media consumption.
 But what should you keep in mind when building and maintaining video streaming apps for Samsung’s low-end TVs?

 Imagine you’ve analyzed your audience and discovered that a significant number is still using low-end devices.
 These users might also represent a valuable opportunity for expanding your presence in a new market.
 To capitalize on this, you’ll need to adjust your app’s functionality for these low-end devices.